 - Within seconds of placing their request, the US company receives confirmation of Person A’s identity

 Our identity verification system uses a secure API to connect with data sources within various countries and accomplish this goal.
 It does not take the data connected to with the API and transfer it outside of the country.
 Instead, the result of the test, validation or not, is transferred back to the origin of the validation request.
-This process happens within an instant, ensures that personal data from EU countries is not being transferred across country borders and that the data remains safe.
+This process happens within an instant, ensures that personal data from EU countries are not being transferred across country borders and that the data remains safe.

 Under GDPR, processing of personal data is allowed if it is done for a legitimate purpose.
 Maintaining KYC and AML compliance helps prevent fraud and is seen as a legitimate purpose under these new laws.
-IDMERIT prides itself in providing solutions for KYC and AML compliance.
+IDMERIT prides itself on providing solutions for KYC and AML compliance.
 Our solutions help quickly and easily identify high-risk applicants and then manage them in the appropriate manner.
 Our databases provide information that helps indicate potential problems pertaining to money laundering, fraud and possibly misdirection of funds to finance terrorism as well.